- 28 Apr 2020

 The name given to the site.
 Not every site has been named by local authorities.

-The address given for the site.
-Not every site has been given an address by local authorities.
+The address given for the site where it has been provided by local authorities.

 The Easting and Northing grid reference for each site centroid.